 Occupational health osteopaths give referrals to and work with other health professionals, case managers and others to coordinate injury management, return to work planning, or if advised by a treating medical practitioner.

 With further education, training and experience, some occupational health osteopaths provide advice to stakeholders in workplace settings often on a corporation wide level.
 These occupational health osteopaths provide on-site task analysis, develop site specific injury management protocols, and provide education on manual handling techniques.
-They also provide ergonomics assessments and perform task-oriented tests to prevent workplace injuries, plan workplaces better and improve efficiency in task completion.
+They also offer ergonomics assessments and perform task-oriented tests to prevent workplace injuries, plan workplaces better and improve efficiency in task completion.

 Osteopathy Australia's Clinical Practice Group (CPG) in occupational health exists to recognise osteopaths with further skills in work injury management and other areas of occupational health practice.
 Click here to find out more about our CPGs.